dawsonpar/dsh-vite-amplify/README.md

-# Digital Scavenger Hunt App
+# Digital Scavenger Hunt Web App

 A web app to host a digital scavenger hunt with users.
 This app was designed to be used at Andrews University for social events, specifically with the Andrews Filipino International Association.